robfallows/tunguska-gauge/README.md

 ###Basic

-Simple gauge (random numbers served from meteor.com): http://tunguska-gauge-demo.meteor.com
+Set of five demo gauges (the first has random numbers served from meteor.com as a pub/sub): http://tunguska-gauge-demo.meteor.com

 GIT repo: https://github.com/robfallows/tunguska-gauge-demo